polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 The complete User Guides for each development platform, containing board and boot instructions, are available for the following supported platforms:

   - [ICICLE-KIT-ES](https://mi-v-ecosystem.github.io/redirects/icicle-kit-sw-developer-guide_icicle-kit-sw-developer-guide) (Icicle Kit Engineering Sample) (Requires minimum Design Tag 2022.09)
-  - [MPFS-SEV-KIT](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide) (Smart Embedded Vision Kit)
+  - [MPFS-VIDEO-KIT](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide) (PolarFire SoC Video Kit)

 ## Build Instructions
 Before continuing, ensure that the prerequisite packages are present on your system.
 Please see the [Host PC setup for Yocto section](#Dependencies) for further details.